-In other cases, most high function people with autism disorder still manage to complete a routine or task.
+“Autism is a complex developmental disability that causes difficulties in many areas, with varying degrees of severity, most notably with social interaction and communication.”
+Karla Helbert, LPC, E-RYT, C-IAYT said.
+But in other cases, most high function people with autism disorder still manage to complete a routine or task.
 These people’s restricted habits and rituals may appear odd to those around them, but it won’t matter.
 Because working the things they are comfortable doing can help these individuals to manage their anxious feelings better and comply with the sensory overload that they may be experiencing.
 So, therefore, their tantrums or meltdowns are normal.

 There’s still no definite conclusion of how people get autism spectrum disorders.
 However, research already shows that individuals with ASD suffer from abnormalities in the particular region of the brain such as the frontal cortex and amygdala.
 These two sectors are responsible for cognitive processing and decision making, as well as emotions, memory, and survival.
 That’s the reason why people who are experiencing ASD struggle regulating their emotions, and therefore can’t control social situations.